-The mission of the Department of Agronomy and Horticulture is to advance the knowledge, theory, and application of plant and soils sciences and landscape design to improve the quality of life for citizens of Nebraska and the world.
+The mission of the Department of Agronomy and Horticulture is to advance the knowledge, theory, and application of plant and soil sciences and landscape design to improve the quality of life for citizens of Nebraska and the world.

 The Department of Agronomy and Horticulture or its predecessors has been in existence at the University of Nebraska-Lincoln since 1910.
 The foundation of the current department arose with the integration of the departments of Agronomy and Horticulture in 2001.
 Agronomy and horticulture are integrative sciences, attracting students and scientists from a wide range of disciplines and interests.
 Plant geneticists, physiologists, ecologists, soil and water scientists, and landscape architects are well represented among the diverse ranks of our faculty.